OpenAPITools/openapi-generator/CONTRIBUTING.md

 All the code generators can be found in [modules/openapi-generator/src/main/java/org/openapitools/codegen/languages](https://github.com/openapitools/openapi-generator/tree/master/modules/openapi-generator/src/main/java/org/openapitools/codegen/languages)

-If you want to add a generator follow the [new-generator](https://openapi-generator.tech/docs/new-generator) guide.
+If you want to add a new generator, follow the [new-generator](https://openapi-generator.tech/docs/new-generator) guide.

 ### Templates